Dental Crown Types, Materials, and Costs

 Temporary crowns:

-Which material your dentist uses will depend on your needs and preferences, as well as the availability of the material.
+The material your dentist uses will depend on your needs and preferences, as well as its availability.
 Your dentist may also have a preference for specific materials.

 Over time, most dentists have preferred ceramic and zirconia materials over metal, especially for front teeth.
-This is because:
+The reasons may be because:

 • Ceramics mimic the natural tooth color